pharo-pkg/pakbot/repository/CargoPackageManager.package/CGOSolver.class/README.md

 This solver is in charge of the dependencies resolution.
 It goes through all transitive dependencies and tries to find a solution matching all specifications / requirements.
+If a package is alaready present in the installed package list, then the package is skipped for the resolution.